PacktPublishing/Hands-on-Design-Patterns-and-Best-Practices-with-Julia/README.md

 ## Errata

+Page numbers below refer to the printed version.
+E-copy page numbers are slightly different.

 * Page 39 and 49:
 Before running the using Calculator command, he/she can first go to the Pkg mode (by pressing the ] key) and then run the dev Calculator command.
 For example:
  ```